-This is definitely the most common cause: dogs dream, just like humans.
-When they do, they usually move their legs, bark and whimper.
+This is the most common cause: dogs dream, just like humans.
+When they do, they usually move their legs, bark, and whimper.
 It is almost as if they were reenacting some moments in their lives!

 Why Does That Happen?

-Some experts say that making sounds during sleep is a more common trait in puppies and younger dogs, but sleep sounds have been observed in all kinds of pets, including older dogs as well.
+Some experts say that making sounds during sleep is a more common trait in puppies and younger dogs, but sleep sounds have also been observed in all kinds of pets, including older dogs.

 Curiously enough, barking isn’t the only sound or behavior some dogs manifest in their sleep routines.

 Many dogs are known for whimpering or howling as they dream.
-They make small sounds, that you can hear occasionally if you sleep really close to your dog.
+They make small sounds you can occasionally hear if you sleep close to your dog.

-At times, you might even so dogs move as they sleep.
-For example, some dogs actually seem to be trying to run in their sleep, possibly dreaming about chasing something or being outside playing.
+At times, you might even, so dogs move as they sleep.
+For example, some dogs seem to be trying to run in their sleep, possibly dreaming about chasing something or being outside playing.

 It is also often said that a sleeping position commonly adopted by a dog can reveal so much about its dreams and sleeping patterns.

-Sleeping habits can also be seen as a powerful indicator of your dog’s health, and even its mental state (happiness, stress levels, and so on).
+Sleeping habits can also be seen as a powerful indicator of your dog’s health and mental state (happiness, stress levels, and so on).

 There are a few things that you can do to try and prevent this from happening.

-The first thing to do is making sure that your dog is actually asleep when it barks at night.
+The first thing to do is to make sure that your dog is asleep when it barks at night.

-If you do find that your dog is awake while barking at night, as opposed to being asleep, there might be so many other leading causes for this behavior.
+If you find that your dog is awake while barking at night, as opposed to being asleep, there might be many other leading causes for this behavior.

-The dog might have a hard time sleeping for whatever reason, so it might bark out of boredom or feeling lonely.
+The dog might have difficulty sleeping for whatever reason, so it might bark out of boredom or feeling lonely.

-At times, dogs do bark when they sleep in rooms far away from their owners, due to separation anxiety.
+Due to separation anxiety, dogs bark when they sleep in rooms far away from their owners.